By Dave Johnson, Director of Global Business Development for Flexibles

 This article was originally published in Packaging Strategies’ November 2019 Issue.

-It’s no secret that e-commerce is growing – Amazon shipped over 5 billion items worldwide in 2017, an announced that Prime members purchased more than 100 million products on Prime Day alone in 2018.
+It’s no secret that e-commerce is growing – Amazon shipped over 5 billion items worldwide in 2017, and announced that Prime members purchased more than 100 million products on Prime Day alone in 2018.
 The e-commerce channel itself grew 16% in 2018.
 With the surge of online shopping outlets, brands have opportunities to reach consumers like never before.

-However, the channels’ rigorous supply chain poses unique challenges for brands and packagers, with the average package dropped 17 times before arriving at a consumer’s door, and the channel having about four times as many touch points than other channels.
+However, the channels’ rigorous supply chain poses unique challenges for brands and packagers, with the average package dropped 17 times before arriving at a consumer’s door, and the channel having about four times as many touch points as other channels.

 These challenges have led companies to add buffers – such as air bags – to ensure products arrive to consumers undamaged.
 However, adding packaging protection often results in over packaging and unnecessary waste, and consumers are becoming more conscious of it, feeling frustrated and guilty when faced with “a box inside a box” and voicing “wrap-rage” in online reviews when products are hard to access, or when the packaging produces unnecessary waste.